irenenikk/linear-obsession/README.md

 [Try me here](https://dist-wiz.firebaseapp.com/)

-A simple widget to visualize the relationship between the expected value and variance in a normal distribution.
+A simple widget to visualize the meaning of expected value and variance in a normal distribution.